 You have 15 working days (three weeks) to appeal from the date that you received the decision that you are appealing.
-Late appeals are unlikely to be considered by the College.
+Late appeals are unlikely to be considered by the University.
 However, if you are unable to obtain evidence before the appeal deadline, you must still submit your form before the deadline and explain why you are unable to include evidence at the present moment, and when you expect to be able to provide it.

-For an appeal against a decision made by the board of examiners: (i.e. a progress decision, termination of registration due to exam failure, etc.), examples of grounds to appeal could be;
+For an appeal against a decision made by the Board of Examiners: (i.e. a progress decision, termination of registration due to exam failure, etc.), examples of grounds to appeal could be;

-For appeals against requests for reconsideration of a decision made in relation to access arrangements for assessment, examples of grounds to appeal could be;
+For appeals against requests for reconsideration of a decision made in relation to access arrangements for assessment, examples of grounds to appeal could be:

 Appeals are designed to be one of the last points of call in University processes, for when extenuating circumstances were not able to be submitted or if procedures were not followed correctly which led to you receiving the outcome you have.